King of the Ghetto

-King of the Ghetto is a 1986 British four-part television drama miniseries which was aired on BBC Two, it was directed and written by Farrukh Dhondy, and stars Tim Roth.
+King of the Ghetto is a 1986 British four-part television drama which was aired on BBC Two, it was directed and written by Farrukh Dhondy, and stars Tim Roth.
 The drama is about racial tensions in the East End of London in the 1980s.

 Overview

 Set in and around Brick Lane, white Matthew Long (Tim Roth) mobilises his Bengali neighbours around a squatting campaign in defiance of the Labour-run council.
 Also, young Bengali vigilantes patrol the streets against National Front skinheads and white liberal Sadie Deedes (Gwyneth Strong) argues for an Islamic school.
 Meanwhile, Bangladeshi businessman Timur Hussein (Zia Mohyeddin) accumulates wealth and power by trading profitably with local politicians, criminals and police officers simultaneously.